pmonnin/YAGO4-LP/README.md

   * Predicate: indicating the predicate URI
   * Domain: indicating the predicate domain
   * Range: indicating the predicate range
-  * \# triples: indicating the number of triples of involving the predicate
+  * \# triples: indicating the number of triples involving the predicate
-  * In valid/test set: boolean to consider or not the predicate to build the valid/test sets in scripts described below
+  * In valid/test set: number of triples of this relation to add to build the train/valid/test sets in scripts described below

-We selected some relations of interest (set to True in ``YAGO4-XXk/yago-relations.csv``).
+We selected some relations of interest (with their number of triples set > 0 in ``YAGO4-XXk/yago-relations.csv``).

 ## 2. ``get_rel_triples.py``